3rd grade possessive pronouns worksheets

 -

-Answer: mine
+Answer: your

-- The winning science project with the volcano was ______ . ours · our
+- The winning science project with the volcano was . our · ours

-Every print draws a fresh mix of sentences at this level, so a make-up test or a second sibling gets a different sheet.
+Every print pulls a fresh set of sentences at this level, so a make-up test or a second sibling never gets the same sheet.

 What's on each sheet